isomerpages/govtech-corp/media/technews/_posts/2022-04-08-post-How tech changed transport in Singapore.md

 (this would have defeated the purpose of congestion pricing) to carry out their inspection, their work required some serious eye power.</p>
 <p>Enforcement officers continued to eyeball vehicles for more than two decades
-until&nbsp;<a href="https://eresources.nlb.gov.sg/infopedia/articles/SIP_832__2009-01-05.html" class="editor-rtfLink" rel="noopener noreferrer nofollow" target="_blank">1998</a>&nbsp;when
-Electronic Road Pricing was launched.
+until&nbsp;1998&nbsp;when Electronic Road Pricing was launched.
 All vehicles in Singapore were outfitted with in-vehicle units with cash cards that motorists had to keep topped up.
 At the same time, large overhead gantries spanning the entire road were progressively set up at different points of heavy traffic flow.
 These gantries could automatically scan the in-vehicle units and deduct the appropriate toll from the cash cards.
 As such, all motorists had to do was ensure their cash cards had enough money.</p>
-<p>In&nbsp;<a href="https://www.todayonline.com/singapore/erp-readers-be-replaced-free-satellite-based-units-2021-lta" class="editor-rtfLink" rel="noopener noreferrer nofollow" target="_blank">2020</a>,
-it was announced that new ERP units will be installed in vehicles starting from the second half of 2021.
+<p>In&nbsp;2020, it was announced that new ERP units will be installed in
+vehicles starting from the second half of 2021.
 By 2023, these new units will work with the new satellite-based ERP system, which will do away with the need for ERP gantries.</p>
 <h3>Taxi services</h3>
 <p>Stick your arm out on the side of a street, flag a taxi, and your ride
 stops next to you.
 This action used to be commonplace but is becoming increasingly rare thanks to the digitalisation of getting a taxi.</p>
 <p>And this digitalisation started way before smartphones and apps became
 ubiquitous.
-For instance, taxis started accepting NETS payments in&nbsp;
-<a href="https://mothership.sg/2020/03/old-taxis-in-singapore/" class="editor-rtfLink" rel="noopener noreferrer nofollow" target="_blank">2006</a>, and passengers could book rides through the internet starting
+For instance, taxis started accepting NETS payments in&nbsp;2006, and passengers could book rides through the internet starting in 2009.</p>
-in 2009.</p>
 <p>But the true disruptive force came in the mid-2010s when apps for private
 hire car rides, such as Grab and Uber, stormed the scene.
 Their market influence quickly built up to the point that new regulations for private